Getting used to self-guided study

 - Re-writing and condensing notes to help you review and focus on the important information

-- Find ways the topic applies to your own life to make it feel more relatable
+- Finding ways the topic applies to your own life to make it feel more relatable

-- Read to yourself out loud, some people remember easier through sound
+- Reading to yourself out loud, some people remember easier through sound

-- Look at or write a case study to help the topic come to life
+- Looking at or write a case study to help the topic come to life

 - Flashcards can be created using notes or visuals

-- Reading overwork or notes that your friends did and have a chat about it after
+- Reading over work or notes your friends did and having a chat about it after

-- After reading, writing out the content in your own words, or as you would explain the information to a small child, can simplify topics and make them easier to remember
+- After reading, writing out the content in your own words, or as you would explain it to a small child.
+This can simplify topics and make them easier to remember

 - Watch YouTube videos, documentaries or listen to Podcasts related to the subject.

-An episode of your latest Netflix obsession, snacks, or ordering something online that you’ve been saving for can all be rewards for achieving goals.
+An episode of your latest Netflix obsession, snacks, or ordering something you’ve been saving for, can all be rewards for achieving goals.
 Reminding yourself of your chosen rewards, big or small, can be a useful nudge when you get distracted.